 Until such time as universal single-payer coverage is enacted, we support a one hundred percent (100%) tax deduction for health insurance premium paid by the self-employed, and we support equalization of Medicare payments to rural and urban hospitals alike.

-We support incentives for the purpose of encouraging doctors to practice in rural and other under-served areas.
-Doctors who receive aid to practice in Kansas for a specified period of time should be required to fulfill their obligation.
+We support incentives for the purpose of encouraging doctors and other health care professionals to practice in rural and other under-served areas.
+Those who receive aid to practice in Kansas for a specified period of time should be required to fulfill their obligation.
 We support prescription coverage under the Medicare and Medicaid systems.

 We oppose the sale of Kansas Blue Cross-Blue Shield.